sccn/dipfit/.github/ISSUE_TEMPLATE/bug_report.md

 ---

+Please, do not submit bugs here.

-Please submit bugs at [https://github.com/sccn/eeglab/issues](https://github.com/sccn/eeglab/issues)
+For faster processing, please submit bugs at https://github.com/sccn/eeglab/issues